 According to the Equal Employment Opportunity Commission (EEOC), discriminatory practices include:

-- Harassment on the basis for any of the above mentioned protected classes.
+● Harassment on the basis for any of these protected classes.

 Social Media & Employment Discrimination

 Social media makes access to employee or candidate protected information available to most anyone.
 Prior to social media, companies could restrict access to protected information through locked files, sealed medical information, and restricted access to online and paperless HRIS systems.
-Now we can visit Facebook and LinkedIn accounts, view videos on YouTube, follow the Twitter stream and even access personal photos using Flickr.
+Now we can visit Facebook, Instagram and LinkedIn accounts, view videos on YouTube, follow a Twitter feed and even access personal photos.
 For human resource leaders and employment law attorneys, social media is a scary, scary place.

 The key is to provide training, resources, and information to those in decision making roles who may seek out information using social networks posing a liability to their employer.
 By educating your managers on the risk and employment law perils of social media can help mitigate the risk.